 So here’s the real added value of this crash course:

-In this post, I will connect all the best and the most important tutorials on different aspects of dlib out there in a nice hierarchical order.
-This will not only serve as a golden Dlib 101 to Mastery post for people just starting out with dlib but will also serve as a well-structured reference guide for dlib users.
+In this post, I will connect all the best and the most important tutorials on different aspects of dlib library out there in a nice hierarchical order.
+This will not only serve as a golden Dlib library 101 to Mastery post for people just starting out with dlib but will also serve as a well-structured reference guide for dlib library users.

-The post is split into various sections, in each section, I will briefly explain a useful algorithm or technique present in dlib.
+The post is split into various sections, in each section, I will briefly explain a useful algorithm or technique present in dlib library.
 If that explanation intrigues you and you feel that you need to explore that particular algorithm further then in each section I provide links to high-quality tutorials that goes in-depth about that function, the links would mostly be from Pyimagesearch, LearnOpenCV as these are golden sites when it comes to Computer Vision Tutorials.

 When learning some topic, ideally we prefer these two things: